Una84/Chatbot/README.md

 The chatbot helps users learn about online safety, scams, phishing, password protection, privacy, and general cybersecurity awareness.

+In Part 3, the system was extended into a fully interactive cybersecurity learning platform with task management, a quiz system, NLP simulation, and activity tracking using a database-backed architecture.

+The chatbot helps users learn about online safety, scams, phishing, password protection, privacy, and general cybersecurity awareness.

 ---

 # Features